jordanbean-msft/WhatTheHack/xxx-LogicAppsEnterpriseIntegration/Student/Challenge-03.md

 In this challenge, you will modularize the Logic App from the previous challenge & use a Service Bus topic to decouple the Logic Apps.

-You will be setting up a new Logic App workflow to enable the following architecture.
+You will be _creating_ 3 Logic App workflows to enable the following architecture.

 ![Architecture](../images/Challenge-03/architecture.png)

-You will need to have 3 Logic App workflows:
+You will need to have 3 Logic App workflows named as follows:

 - `json` - This will receive the `HTTP POST` from the caller & put a message on the Service Bus topic
   - Add a step to send a message on a Service Bus topic `json-topic`